List of Star Wars spacecraft: Trade Federation battleship (Lucrehulk-class battleship)

 Trade Federation Lucrehulk-class battleships appear in the Prequel trilogy and various other Star Wars media.
 Lucas called for these ships to have a "saucer" look with a distinct front and rear, achieved by placing the engines on one side of the ship and the antennae and docking bays on the other.

 In The Phantom Menace a fleet of these ships enforces a blockade of the planet Naboo, one of which (identified in background material as the Vuutun Palaa) serves as the Droid Control Ship at the center of the movie's climactic battle.
 To capture the Droid Control Ship's destruction, a 1/800 scale model was created and blown up using specially designed pyrotechnic material to simulate a believably massive explosion, and filmed at 340 frames per second to get enough frames for the cut.
 A second scale model of the ship's hangar was created and mapped out for the scene where Anakin Skywalker (Jake Lloyd) accidentally flies his starfighter inside the ship.

 In-universe, these vessels were originally Lucrehulk-class LH-3210 cargo freighters manufactured by Hoersch-Kessel Drive Inc. that the Trade Federation secretly modified into warships to build up their armed forces.
 At 3,170 m in diameter, each massive battleship can carry an entire army: 6,250 Armored Assault Tanks, 550 Multi-Troop Transports, 1,500 troop carriers, 50 C-9979 Landing Craft, 1,500 Vulture droids and over 329,000 B1 Battle Droids.
 The crew is similarly large with 60 supervisors, 3,000 droid crew and 200,000 maintenance droids.
 To destroy enemy starfighters trying to attack its transports, each converted battleship is equipped with 42 quad laser emplacements on rotating mounts to hide the ships' military nature.
 While helping to conceal the Trade Federations' military build-up, the limited coverage of these weapons leaves significant blind spots vulnerable to attack.
-A small number of these battleships were further modified as Droid Control Ships and featured additional communications and computer systems to operate the Trade Federation's droid armies; destroying a Droid Control Ship would disable all droids under its command.
+A small number of these battleships are further modified as Droid Control Ships and featured additional communications and computer systems to operate the Trade Federation's droid armies; destroying a Droid Control Ship will disable all droids under its command.

-During the Clone Wars, many Lucrehulk-class freighters were more extensively retrofitted to increase their armament over what was carried during the Battle of Naboo.
+During the Clone Wars, many Lucrehulk-class freighters are more extensively retrofitted to increase their armament over what was carried during the Battle of Naboo.
 These Separatist battleships had 185 quad laser batteries, 520 assault laser cannons, and 51 turbolasers.
-However, blind spots remained in the armament's coverage which left vulnerable angles that Republic ships could exploit.
+However, blind spots remain in the armament's coverage which leave vulnerable angles that Republic ships can exploit.
+After the end of the Clone Wars, Lucrehulk-class battleships are acquired by various groups, including the Rebel Alliance, which uses one as a flight school.